trevorbye/ProcessSimToolkit/README.md

 ```
 <br>

 Since this is not an arrival server, capacity can be set at any level.
-Since we have a quick rate of customers arriving, we will initially set the server capacity at `4` (4 employees serving lemonade).
+Considering we have a quick rate of customers arriving, we will initially set the server capacity at `4` (4 employees serving lemonade).
 We'll also wrap the object and add to our list of processes:

 ```python
 main_process_server = Server(4, main_process_randomizer, "Main process Server (serving Lemonade)")